rfielding/principia/README.md

 The tunnel can be found on the other machine, because when we hit the endpoint `GET /available`, we get a data structure that tells us what reverse proxy prefixes (and websockets) are available in the proxy.

 > This is not a config file.
 It is automatically generated when Edges query each other for `GET /available`.
 When processes and edges, die, `/available` will change.
 If multiple edges are hosting a service, then it will have multiple volunteers; which is load-balancing.
+An Endpoint is a socket that looks like the plain service with no reverse-proxying, and is the actual service if local, or over a TLS websocket if done by a volunteer.
+There is no explicit config to use websockets.
+These are defaults.

 ```json
 {